Knowledge for a climate transformation

 The programme has identified six themes requiring more knowledge in order to meet the climate challenges:

-- Sustainable innovations supporting climate actions
+- Sustainable innovations for climate efforts

-- Production and consumption within climate boundaries
+- Production and consumption in line with climate goals

 - A democratic and just climate transformation